awesome-android-root/awesome-android-root/docs/guides/index.md

 ## App Management & Optimization

 ### Data & App Management
-- **[App Backup & Restore Using Root](./app-backup-restore-using-root.md)** - Learn how to fully back up and restore apps, including their data, settings, and permissions, using App Manager.
 - **[Stop Android App Auto Updates from Play Store](./stop-android-app-auto-updates-play-store.md)** - Take control of your device by disabling automatic app updates using the Zygisk Detach module.

 ### Coming Soon